 Line 1 filter to keep all anti-epilepsy drug events and line 2-4 are additional transformations.
-Patients who failed in any step (i.e. empty result) become potential control and we followed similar steps to define controls' target.
+Failure of any step (i.e. empty result) led to the patient being considered as potential control and we followed similar steps to define controls' target.
 In this example, we took BT of target event as index date.
 For other applications, user may need to define transformations like above.
 Then we checked eligibility of patients at corresponding index dates using below criteria:

-We defined relevant events involved in each atomic criterion and created the final composite criterion.
+We defined relevant events involved in each atomic criterion first, then created the final composite criterion.
 WithIn transformation is a filter to keep events of interests within two years before index date.
 We used Allen's interval algebra4 and operations to define temporal relationship between events.
 For example, line 9 of above code block shows diagnosis should take place before medication event.

 Conclusion A new cohort construction module for predictive modeling has been developed.
-This module takes flexible events as input and chained event transformation mechanism is applied to to define prediction outcome, index date and eligibility criteria.
+This new utility takes flexible events as input and provides chained event transformation mechanism to define prediction target, index date and eligibility criteria.
 Running on top of Apache Spark made the utility scalable to processing large healthcare observational data.
 Next, we are conducting experiments and will present the quantitative performance comparison to the traditional cohort builder such as Circe in the poster.